-Water planning in South Australia is comprehensive and integrated to ensure long-term security.
-Three distinct plans ensure the sustainable management and use of South Australia’s water resources as well as the State’s long-term water security to support our economy, lifestyle and environment.
+South Australia has a comprehensive water planning framework to ensure long-term security.
+Water planning ensures the sustainable management and use of water resources as well as the state’s long-term water security to support our economy, lifestyle and environment.

 The plans include: